terrakok/FuzzyTabs/README.md

 search.
 It runs instantly, stays out of your way, and keeps resource usage low.

+## Motivation

+Firefox has a built-in search for tabs, but it's not as fast and convenient as FuzzyTabs:
+1) You have to open the search bar,
+2) type the `%` + space
+3) then type search query
+4) select the right tab
+   **and there is no Fuzzy Search!**

+FuzzyTabs lets you jump to the right tab much faster.

 ## Features

 - Fuzzy search: Type a few characters and jump to the right tab with smart, forgiving matching.